pfista/pfista-old.github.io/_drafts/social-referral-hacking.md

 unique and valid.
 This means that when referring myself, I don't have to have hundreds of fake email accounts set up.

-With that in mind, now all you have to do is find the endpoint for the signup page, and write a script that makes a bunch of POST requests with uniquely subaddressed emails, being sure to pass the correct headers so that your "target" email will actually get referral credits.
+With that in mind, all that's left to do is find the endpoint for the signup page and write a script that makes a bunch of POST requests with uniquely subaddressed emails, being sure to pass the correct headers so that your "target" email will actually get referral credits.

+Open up chrome dev tools, choose the "Network" tab, and click the "Preserve Log" checkbox.
+Then fill in your target email and sign up.

+You'll have to find the POST request that hits the signup endpoint.
+Dev Tools has a nice feature that allows you to right click the request and "Copy as cURL".
+This will come in handy for generating all the referrals.

+[image]

 {% highlight bash %}
 #!/bin/bash